-Eat a little more of saturated (coconut oil, butter, ghee, lard, beef tallow) and the most monounsaturated (olive oils, nuts, etc.) fats; cook with saturated fats only and use monounsaturated fats for salad dressings, low heat sautéing, or adding flavor to a dish at the end of cooking.
+Eat lots of saturated (coconut oil, butter, ghee, lard, beef tallow) and monounsaturated (olive oils, nuts, etc.) fats; cook with saturated fats only and use monounsaturated fats for salad dressings, low heat sautéing, or adding flavor to a dish at the end of cooking.
 Monounsaturated fats are also very good topically used on your skin (as is coconut oil).
 Eat polyunsaturated fats only in their natural food forms they come in (fish, nuts, seeds, etc.)